 The table below shows the remuneration and similar benefits, on a full-year basis, granted by ASF SA and the companies that it controls to persons who, at the balance sheet date are (or, during the year, have been), members of the Group's governing bodies and Executive Committee.
-The corresponding amounts were recognised and expensed in 2020 and 2019 as follows:
+The corresponding amounts were recognised and expensed in 2021 and 2020 as follows:

-(in € millions) 31/12/2020 31/12/2019
+(in € thousands) 31/12/2021 31/12/2020

-Remuneration 2,081.3 2,341.2
+Remuneration 1,982.0 2,081.3

-Employer's social charges 1,398.6 1,697.8
+Employer's social charges 1,374.2 1,398.6

-Post-employment benefits 37.3 39.6
+Post-employment benefits 45.3 37.3

-Share-based payments ^(#) 1,747.2 1,794.1
+Share-based payments() 2,018.4 1,770.4

-() The amount shown in this section is determined in accordance with IFRS2 and according to the methods described in Note 24.
-"Share-based payments".
+^() The amount shown in this section is determined in accordance with IFRS 2 and according to the methods described in Note 24 "Share-based payments".

-The variable portion of remunerations and benefits relating to 2020 is an estimate, for which a provision has been taken in the period.
+The variable portion of remunerations and benefits relating to 2021 is an estimate, for which a provision has been taken in the period.

-At 31 December 2020, the aggregate amount of retirement benefit obligations (contractual lump sums payable on retirement and supplementary defined benefit plans) in favour of members of the Group's governing bodies and Executive Committee amounted to $\notin 0.6$ million at 31 December 2020 ($\notin 0.7$ million at 31 December 2019).
+The aggregate amount of retirement benefit obligations (contractual lump sums payable on retirement and supplementary defined benefit plans) in favour of members of the Group's governing bodies and Executive Committee amounted to €0.4 million at 31 December 2021 (€0.4 million at 31 December 2020 - Restated following the IFRS IC decision of May 2021, clarifying the calculation of retirement benefit obligations (see Note 1.1 "Basis of preparation of the financial statements")).